teimilola/teimilola.github.io/_drafts/2018-03-02-data-science-interview-links.md

 There are lots of resources available, but these are the explanations I personally found most useful and intuitive.
 In particular, I look for resources that are both simple and complete; they lack clutter but they also explain every step without glossing or assuming knowledge on the part of the reader.

 Some of these explanations are so creative and thoughtful; it's clear the authors put a lot of time and care into them!

+*If you are just getting started in machine learning...*

+Start with Andrew Ng's machine learning course.

+*If you are already familiar with machine learning...*

+Still start with Andrew Ng's machine learning course.
+It's a great review, and there are some details in his lectures that I hadn't encountered before.

 <br>